ntkhoa95/Reconstruct-3D-from-stereoscopic-side-by-side-images/README.md

 </h3>

 - Step 3: Estimating 3D points using Direct Triangulation method:
-<h3 align="left">➢ Gradually reading input image (2560x720) and separating into left and right image (1280x720)
+<br />➢ Gradually reading input image (2560x720) and separating into left and right image (1280x720)
-<h3 align="left">➢ Picking the brightest pixel in each row by using a defined threshold to filter pixel values on one channel among R, G, B channels
+<br />➢ Picking the brightest pixel in each row by using a defined threshold to filter pixel values on one channel among R, G, B channels
-<h3 align="left">➢ Scanning through list of filtered pixels in Left image and finding corresponding epipolar line in Right image based on Fundamental matrix
+<br />➢ Scanning through list of filtered pixels in Left image and finding corresponding epipolar line in Right image based on Fundamental matrix
-<h3 align="left">➢ Scanning through list of filtered pixels in Right image and getting corresponding point after removing possible outliers based on ax + by +c ≈ 0 ([x, y]: coordinate of 2D points)
+<br />➢ Scanning through list of filtered pixels in Right image and getting corresponding point after removing possible outliers based on ax + by +c ≈ 0 ([x, y]: coordinate of 2D points)
-➢ Using 3D estimation Direct Triangulation method and solving the result by SVD to get the 3D points</h3>
+<br />➢ Using 3D estimation Direct Triangulation method and solving the result by SVD to get the 3D points</h3>

 - Step 4: Exporting to XYZ file “3D.xyz” file with format [X Y Z]